Who We Are

 As a result, they helped establish Dominion Hope Academy in Gachie in 2012.

-Karen is Director of Communications at Moorlands College, UK, and Managing Director of Simplicate, a concept development digital agency based in Dorset.
+Karen is Managing Director of Simplicate, a concept development digital agency based in Dorset.
 Through her company, she helps create courses, resources, books and businesses, and consults on national projects.

 Karen is the chair of trustees and oversees educational training.